-We and CIBC World Markets Corp., as agent, have entered into a distribution agreement with respect to the notes.
-We may appoint agents, other than or in addition to CIBC World Markets Corp., with respect to the notes.
+We and CIBCWM, as agent, have entered into a distribution agreement with respect to the notes.
+We may appoint agents, other than or in addition to CIBCWM, with respect to the notes.
 Any other agent will enter into a distribution agreement with us.
 The other agents may be affiliates or customers of the Bank and may engage in transactions with and perform services for the Bank in the ordinary course of business.
-CIBC World Markets Corp. may resell notes to or through another selling agent, which may include another of our affiliates.
-The agent or agents through whom the notes will be offered will be identified in the applicable pricing supplement.
+CIBCWM may resell notes to or through another selling agent, which may include another of our affiliates.
+The agent or agents through whom the notes will be offered will be identified in the relevant pricing supplement.

 Subject to certain conditions, an agent will use its reasonable efforts to solicit purchases of the notes.
 We have the right to accept offers to purchase notes and may reject any proposed purchase of the notes.
 An agent may also reject any offer to purchase notes.
-We will pay an agent a commission, which will be set forth in the applicable pricing supplement, on any notes sold through such agent.
+We will pay an agent a commission, which will be in such amount as may be agreed between the agent and the Bank and will be set forth in the relevant pricing supplement, on any notes sold through such agent.

 We may also sell notes to an agent, who will purchase the notes as principal for its own account.
-In that case, the agent will purchase the notes at a price equal to the issue price specified in the applicable pricing supplement, less a discount to be agreed with us at the time of the offering.
+In that case, the agent will purchase the notes at a price equal to the issue price specified in the relevant pricing supplement, less a discount to be agreed with us at the time of the offering.